 And hang a fairy wind chime or lantern-shaped bead on one of the handrails to guide the way.

 The possibilities are endless.
 Just let your imagination run wild.

-And if you’re looking for a few more fairy things, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a very small commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and fairy craft ideas for you 😉
+We’ve also included affiliate links below, so you don’t have to worry about finding some of the stuff we used to make the fairy bridge.
+Disclosure: Clicking on the links below means we may receive a very small commission from Amazon.
+But don’t worry, it won’t come out of your pocket, and it helps us come up with more unique DIY and fairy craft ideas for you 😉